 What we do

-Our road safety projects focus on seven priority areas to develop sustainable transport systems and make roads safe across Eastern Europe, the Caucasus and Central Asia.
+Our road safety projects support Sustainable Development Goals 3.6 and 11.2 by focusing on seven priority areas to develop sustainable transport systems and make roads safe across Eastern Europe, the Caucasus and Central Asia.

 Protecting children from road risk is an absolute priority.
 Over 500 children are killed on the world’s roads every day, while road traffic collisions are the leading cause of death in every world region for young people aged 15-29 years.
 Our road safety projects make sure that children and young people are aware of the risks on the road and provide them with the skills to remain safe and healthy, as well as working with schools and local authorities to ensure roads are safe and every child is protected.